Aleutian Adventures - Alaska

 Sapsuk River (Hoodoo) - Alaska Peninsula

-Fly Fishing - King and Silver Salmon Camp
+Fly Fishing - Salmon and Steelhead Camps

-The Alaska Sapsuk (aka Hoodoo River) and Steelhead River camps on the Alaska Peninsula are 500 miles Southwest of Anchorage, far beyond the areas typically reached by traveling anglers.
-These fly fishing camps are a 50-minute boat ride from the Bering Sea village of Nelson Lagoon.
-The camps provide access to some of the most pristine and untouched waterways in Alaska.
-Intimate camp hosts six anglers per week.
-"Put this one on the bucket list." - Brian O'Keefe.
+The Sapsuk River also known as the Hoodoo is situated on the Alaska Peninsula, 500 miles southwest of Anchorage.
+These premier fly fishing camps for salmon and steelhead are a 50-minute boat ride from the Bering Sea village of Nelson Lagoon.
+The camps provide access to some of Alaska's most pristine and untouched waterways.

 Sapsuk (Hoodoo) River Fishing